-Having a production team who understands the post-production process will ease the video editing process saving you both time and money.
+Having a production team that understands the post-production process will ease the video editing process saving you both time and money.
 Here are some tips to help you think ahead to the editing process while you are shooting your footage.

 1. Plan your video production